 Yes, we have shows like Say Yes to the Dress where we get to watch women finally find their perfect wedding dream dress.
-And then there are all those romantic comedies in which we get a great "trying on the dress" musical montage scene—the one from Sex & the City the Movie gave women heart palpitations.
-But we have never had a show where we got to see the career of how the dress was designed from the first very first sketches to the finished product, or had a peek at how the designer actually brings these dresses to life.
-That’s why we were so thrilled to hear that the highly coveted wedding dress designer Hayley Paige, known for her ultra-feminine and fun aesthetic, will be getting her own docu-style series to give you a real glimpse into the inner workings of her daily life.
+And then there are all those romantic comedies in which we get a great "trying on the dress" musical montage scene—the one from the Sex and the City movie gave women heart palpitations.
+But we have never had a show where we got to see the career of how the dress was designed from the first very first sketches to the finished product or had a peek at how the designer actually brings these dresses to life.
+That’s why we were so thrilled to hear that the highly-coveted wedding dress designer Hayley Paige, known for her ultra-feminine and fun aesthetic, will be getting her own docu-style series to give you a real glimpse into the inner-workings of her daily life.

 So what can we expect from this series?
-“Viewers will get a glimpse into my work environment, the razzle dazzle of the bridal industry in presenting a new collection, and the special engagement I share with my brides,” Paige told Brides.com.
-Not only will her day-to-day activities be featured, but the show will also focus on mentorship; the competitive landscape of growing her business; and some of the less common challenges of customizing designs for brides, celebrities, and personalities around the world.
+“Viewers will get a glimpse into my work environment, the razzle-dazzle of the bridal industry in presenting a new collection, and the special engagement I share with my brides,” Paige told Brides.
+Not only will her day-to-day activities be featured, but the show will also focus on mentorship, the competitive landscape of growing her business, and some of the less common challenges of customizing designs for brides, celebrities, and personalities around the world.
 Paige says a big part of the program will also be “shedding light on the importance of empowerment, emotional value, and generosity in the products and charities we highlight and partner with.”
 And we should also expect some fun animated bits as well!

 Even though having a series can do great things for a brand, it can still be scary to make both you and your brand exposed and vulnerable to the world.
 Being on television had actually never been a goal of Paige’s, but the show is a way to reach more brides, celebrities, and foundations on a global level.
 However, this doesn’t mean she still wasn’t a little uncomfortable in front of the cameras!
 “I now have so much respect for people that do TV on the daily," says Paige.
 "It’s definitely something you need time to get used to and find your rhythm with.
 I almost feel like live interviews are easier because you have time to prepare."
 She adds, "But when you're shooting for a series, there is an expectation of improving and thinking on the spot.
 Coming up with new material is tough while also trying to be present.”

-What we may get to see, however, is Paige dealing with some work stress by jamming out to Fleetwood Mac, Creedence Clearwater, Pink Floyd, or really anything that's '70’s rock.
-But she says sometimes there are mornings when even her coffee needs a coffee.
-But keeping to-do lists and delegating with her team also helps.
+What we may get to see, however, is Paige dealing with some work stress by jamming out to Fleetwood Mac, Creedence Clearwater, Pink Floyd, or really anything that's 70s rock.
+She says sometimes there are mornings when even her coffee needs a coffee, but keeping to-do lists and delegating with her team also help.